sajmonowski115/basics-of-programming/README.md

 # basics-of-programming
-In this repository I commit the very basics of any programming language I've learned
+In this repository I document the progress I make in programming and networking.